10 minute read

 A YAML file is created for each yearbook yearbook for metadata: page ranges for each section (e.g. clubs, sports, etc.) and expected counts of names for validation.
 This YAML file serves as a helpful guide for the AI throughout the entire extraction process.

-Example YAML File:
+Example MetaData File:

 yaml